pytorch/serve/docs/code_coverage.md

 ## To check branch stability run the sanity suite as follows

+Ensure that node dependency are already installed in your system.
+Refer [Install Node dependency](#install-markdown-link-checker-dependencies)

  - For CPU or GPU with Cuda 10.2

 ```bash